 — Alfred Pennyworth

-The Dark Knight provides examples of:
+The Dark Knight contains examples of the following tropes:

 open/close all folders